yoinergomez/ngcolombia-workshop/06-delete.md

 # Removing objects from our database

-In this lesson we'll finish builidng our application, the only missing functionality is the ability to remove content from the database.
+In this lesson we'll finish building our application, the only missing functionality is the ability to remove content from the database.

 Fortunately, we've already done all the leg work for this, including calling the delete function from the `CardComponent` HTML, now, we just need to take care of the details.